ThinkingInTypes/ThinkingInTypes.github.io/IntroGenerics/Basics.md

 When using generics in Python:

-- **Prefer Generic to dynamic checks:** Generics help document and verify code without runtime overhead.
+- Prefer Generic to dynamic checks: Generics help document and verify code without runtime overhead.
 Avoid unnecessary type-checking code and rely on annotations.
 For example, use `list[T]` or `List[T]` annotations instead of checking types in code.

-- **Name type variables clearly:** Single-letter names (`T`, `U`, `V`) are common, but descriptive names (e.g.
+- Name type variables clearly: Single-letter names (`T`, `U`, `V`) are common, but descriptive names (e.g.
 `KT`, `VT` for "key type" and "value type" in a mapping) can clarify meaning.
 Some common conventions: `T` for a generic type, `V` for value, `K` for key, `E` for element.

-- **Use bounds for interfaces:** If a type variable must support certain operations, use `bound`.
+- Use bounds for interfaces: If a type variable must support certain operations, use `bound`.
 For example, `S = TypeVar('S', bound=SupportsClose)` to indicate `S` must have a `close()` method.

-- **Differentiate class and function generics:** A method inside a generic class can refer to the class's type variables.
+- Differentiate class and function generics: A method inside a generic class can refer to the class's type variables.
 If a function is generic independent of a class, define its own `TypeVar`.
 Don't mix a class's `T` with a function's `T` accidentally.

-- **Mixing generic and concrete bases:** When subclassing, you can extend generic base classes.
+- Mixing generic and concrete bases: When subclassing, you can extend generic base classes.
 For example `class MyMap(Mapping[KT, VT])` makes `MyMap` generic.
 But if you inherit from a concrete generic container, you cannot add new type parameters.
 (The typing docs cover these rules in detail .)

-- **Built-in generics syntax:** Since Python 3.9+, you can write built-in generics directly: use `list[int]`, `dict[str, float]`, etc., in annotations.
+- Built-in generics syntax: Since Python 3.9+, you can write built-in generics directly: use `list[int]`, `dict[str, float]`, etc., in annotations.
 (For older versions, import from `typing` like `from typing import List`.)
 This is now the recommended style as it avoids duplicating typing and runtime classes.

-- **Prefer structural types (Protocols) for flexible interfaces:** If a function only needs certain methods from its input, use a protocol type instead of a concrete class.
+- Prefer structural types (Protocols) for flexible interfaces: If a function only needs certain methods from its input, use a protocol type instead of a concrete class.
 E.g., use `Iterable[T]` rather than `list[T]` if any iterable is fine.

-- **Be aware of type erasure:** At runtime, generic type parameters are not enforced.
+- Be aware of type erasure: At runtime, generic type parameters are not enforced.
 A `Stack[int]` is the same as `Stack[str]` at runtime.
 Therefore, do not rely on type parameters for logic.
 They are for tools and readability.
 If runtime behavior must vary by type, use other patterns (e.g., factory functions).

-- **Document assumptions:** Even with type hints, document what a generic type means.
+- Document assumptions: Even with type hints, document what a generic type means.
-For instance, in a generic container class docstring, note that it holds "elements of type _T_" or similar.
+For instance, in a generic container class docstring, note that it holds "elements of type T" or similar.

 Finally, keep in mind that generics are an advanced feature.
 You can write a lot of correct Python without them, but they greatly enhance clarity in larger codebases.
 As the official documentation notes, user-defined generics are optional, not mandatory, and many programs work well without declaring custom type variables.
 Use generics where they make code more maintainable and safe, especially in libraries or interfaces meant for reuse.

-**Summary:** Python's generics (via `TypeVar`, `Generic`, and related tools) let you write classes and functions that are abstract over types while still providing static type-checking guarantees.
+Summary: Python's generics (via `TypeVar`, `Generic`, and related tools) let you write classes and functions that are abstract over types while still providing static type-checking guarantees.
 You define type variables and use them in annotations, enable generic subscription (`Class[T]`), and optionally define protocols for interface constraints.
 Built-in collection types now support parameterized annotations (`list[int]`, `tuple[str, float]`, etc.), and generator/coroutine types can similarly be parameterized.
 The combination of generics and protocols enables expressive, type-safe code without sacrificing Python's dynamism.